SaptakBhoumik/WebPlus/SECURITY.md

 ## Reporting a Vulnerability

-To report a Vulnerability please create a issue
+To report a Vulnerability please create a issue or contact me directly via email.
+Email id- saptakbhoumik@gmail.com